 Heterogeneity in Expertise in a Credence Goods Setting: Evidence from Audit Partners

-We focus on heterogeneity of expert types in a credence goods setting.
-In our analytical model, clients are ex ante uncertain about how much effort an expert needs to provide to solve their problem, which can be simple or difficult.
-Clients can choose among experts with varying degrees of expertise.
-The less qualified experts are less effective at solving difficult problems, but are equally qualified to solve simple problems.
-We find that clients pay a fee premium to more qualified experts even when their problem is simple.
-The premium increases with the ex ante probability that the client has a more difficult problem.
-We empirically test these predictions in the context of partner industry expertise for the U.S. operations of the Big 4 audit firms, and find results consistent with the model.
-Using proprietary data, we find a positive association between partner industry specialization and audit fees, even for lower risk clients, but a negative association between partner specialization and the client’s probability of restatements only for high risk clients.
-Consistent with credence good agency issues, our results for lower risk clients are mitigated when the audit committee has more accounting expertise and information asymmetry between client and auditor is likely lower, and the industry specialization premium is higher in industries with more risky clients.
+We examine the heterogeneity of experts in a credence goods setting.
+In our analytical model, clients are ex ante uncertain about how much effort experts need to provide to solve their problem, which is either simple or difficult.
+Experts have varying degrees of expertise.
+Less qualified experts are equally effective at solving simple problems, but they are less effective at solving difficult ones.
+We show that clients pay a fee premium to more qualified experts, even for simple problems.
+This premium increases with the ex ante probability that the client has a difficult problem.
+We empirically test the model predictions in the context of partner industry expertise for the U.S. operations of the Big 4 audit firms.
+We find, consistent with the model, a positive association between partner industry specialization and audit fees, even for simple audits, and a negative association between partner specialization and the client’s probability of restatements only for difficult audits.
+Further, the industry specialization premium is higher in industries with higher proportions of difficult audits.
+Consistent with credence good agency issues, the specialization premium for simple audits is mitigated when information asymmetry between client and auditor is lower.

 Keywords: Audit Engagement Partner, Audit Quality, Audit Fees, Industry Specialization, Expert-Client Agency Costs, Disclosure

 JEL Classification: M42, D82, L14, L22